OpenSim2Real/os2r-superbuild/docs/sphinx/open_sim2real/physical_monopod/hardware_documentation/physical/build_instructions_leg.rst

   If they are interfering, you must disassemble the encoder assembly again and correct for any misalignments which may have caused the encoder disc to not spin freely.
 The tolerance is very tight; the encoder wheel must spin within a ~3mm air space, so be very careful.

-- The bearings now might be a bit too loose for their bearing seats.
-If that is the case, then apply some thin tape around the rim of the bearings until it is a snug fit.

 - Before attaching the motors to the shell, make sure that the motor stator, rotor and shaft, as well as the shell, are free of any magnetic and non-magnetic debris.
 Magnetic debris can be removed with strong tape.